Kryeker/com.unity.ide.visualstudio-backport/README.md

 and replace it with

 ```
-"com.unity.ide.visualstudio": "https://github.com/krisrok/com.unity.ide.visualstudio.git#2.0.22-advanced_package_filter",
+"com.unity.ide.visualstudio": "https://github.com/krisrok/com.unity.ide.visualstudio.git#2.0.22-apf",
 ```

-Also works for all versions 2.0.16 and upwards (but _not_ 2.0.19).
+## Versioning
+Tags and UPM package versions will be postfixed `-apf` from 2.0.22 on.

+Adaptions for previous versions are also available, see [tags](https://github.com/krisrok/com.unity.ide.visualstudio/tags).

 ## Usage